 Scholarships for International Students in Italy

 International students are in luck.
-There are various scholarships for international students in Italy.
+There are several scholarships for international students in Italy.
 Here are some of the top ways to get scholarships to study in Italy:

 - Government: The Italian Government offers scholarships to foreign students.
 They are available for various levels of education and generally cover tuition fees, cost of living, and health insurance.